bazelbuild/bazel-blog/_posts/2019-09-19-ijwb-reverse-engineering-sync.md

 ---
 layout: posts
-title: "Reverse Engineering the IntelliJ Bazel Plugin's Sync Process"
+title: "Exploring the IntelliJ Bazel Plugin's Sync Process"
 authors:
   - jin
 ---

-In this blogpost, we'd like to explore IntelliJ with Bazel plugin's sync process by reverse engineering the plugin's generated files.
+In this blogpost, we aim to understand IntelliJ with Bazel plugin's sync process through exploring the plugin's generated files.

+## Introduction

 The sync process is central to the user experience of working with Bazel using the [IntelliJ plugin](https://ij.bazel.build).
 The purpose of the sync process